janjongboom/janpatch/README.md

 #include "janpatch.h"

+janpatch_ctx ctx = {
     // fread/fwrite buffers for every file, minimum size is 1 byte
-// when you run on an embedded system with block size flash, set it to the size of a block for best performance char buffer[1024];
+    // when you run on an embedded system with block size flash, set it to the size of a block for best performance { (unsigned char*)malloc(1024), 1024 },

-janpatch_ctx ctx = {
-    { (unsigned char*)malloc(1024), 1024 },
     { (unsigned char*)malloc(1024), 1024 },
     { (unsigned char*)malloc(1024), 1024 },